riyaa42/CapstoneProject_Dynabot/README.md

 ### Dynamic File Handling

 - **PDF and PPTX support with dual extraction strategies**
-  - PDFs: Primary PyMuPDF extraction with automatic fallback to pdfplumber for problematic encodings
-  - Extraction quality check: Validates if PyMuPDF found meaningful text; switches to pdfplumber if insufficient content detected
+  - PDFs use PyMuPDF for extraction, but if it fails to grab meaningful text and/or faces problematic encodings, the system automatically switches to pdfplumber as a fallback
-  - PPTX: UnstructuredPowerPointLoader for text extraction.
+  - PPTX giles are processed with UnstructuredPowerPointLoader for text extraction.
 It auto-converted to PDF for inline Streamlit side by side viewing with LibreOffice.
 It is not converted to PDF for processing because that looses stylistic details and often other metadata and information as well.
   - The above mentioned choices with using PyMuPDF, pdfplumber, and Unstructured have been made keeping in mind efficiency and speed, which is why Unstructured hasn't been used for everything as that would be really slow.

 - **Advanced Table Pre-Processing before chunking**
-  - Extracts tables using pdfplumber's table detection algorithm (vertical_strategy: "text", horizontal_strategy: "lines")
+  - Tables are detected and extracted using pdfplumber's table detection algorithm (vertical_strategy: "text", horizontal_strategy: "lines")
   - Converts tables to Markdown format for better semantic understanding
-  - Inline injection: Tables are inserted immediately after their corresponding page text (not appended at document end) to preserve semantic proximity
+  - Tables are inserted inline immediately after their corresponding page text (not appended at document end) to preserve semantic proximity in order to keep the context intact
   - Heuristic checks are run (regex for alphanumeric content, empty DataFrame drops) to discard false-positive tables (often arising from stylistic choices in a pdf) and prevent LLM confusion
-  - Metadata preservation: Each extracted table retains page number association
+  - Metadata is preserved because each extracted table retains page number association

 - **Text Pre-Processing before chunking**
   - Whitespace normalization: Removes excessive newlines and multiple spaces
   - Single-file and multi-file modes with distinct chat/retrieval contexts
   - Document metadata (file name, page number, source path) stored for filtering during retrieval
-  - Real-time synchronization: Live add/delete of documents from MongoDB to match UI session state
+  - MongoDB is synchronized witht the UI session state through live add/delete of documents
-  - Orphan file cleanup: Automatic removal of documents that were deleted from UI but remain in vector store
+  - Orphan file cleanup runs on startup.
+It initiates automatic removal of documents that were deleted from UI but remain in vector store

 ### RAG Pipeline

-- Embeds user queries using HuggingFace sentence-transformers/all-MiniLM-L6-v2 (384-dimensional vectors)
+- User queries are embedded using HuggingFace sentence-transformers/all-MiniLM-L6-v2 (384-dimensional vectors)
 - Performs top-k cosine similarity vector search using MongoDB Atlas
 - Filters retrieved chunks by file name for scoped responses
-- Evaluates the LLM answer quality on a 1–10 scale using explicit criteria (groundedness, relevance, completeness)
+- After generating the answer, the llm answer is evaluated on its quality on a 1–10 scale using explicit criteria (groundedness, relevance, completeness)
 - If quality is low (score < 5):
   - Retry 1: Rewrites the query for clarity (analyzes original intent + retrieved content + conversation history)
   - Retry 2: Expands retrieval (increases `k` by 5) to search broader document set
   - Fail: Falls back to default output after these 2 retries
 - Retry counter ensures clean loop exit
-- Handles follow-up questions through conversational memory (injects last 1-2 messages (AI Message and Human Message pair is 1 message, the number of messages injected depends upon length of conversation)
+- Handles follow-up questions through conversational memory (injects last 1-2 messages (AI Message and Human Message pair is 1 message), the number of messages injected depends upon length of conversation)

 ### Vector Store with MongoDB